2022 Formula One World Championship: Mid-season rounds

 Leclerc once again claimed pole position for the Azerbaijan Grand Prix, in front of Pérez and Verstappen.
 Pérez immediately overtook Leclerc in turn 1 and held the lead until lap 15, where Verstappen overtook him.
 On lap 9, the virtual safety car was deployed after Sainz stopped at turn 4, due to a hydraulic issue.
 Then, on lap 20, after briefly taking the lead of the race, Leclerc suffered a power unit issue and pulled into the pits.
 Magnussen and Zhou also retired from the race.
 Tsunoda was shown the black-and-orange flag for a DRS failure, which was fixed with speed tape, and he dropped to 13th.
 Williams's Latifi received a ten-second stop and go penalty after for a grid infringement and was later given a five-second time penalty for ignoring blue flags.

 Verstappen took pole position for the Canadian Grand Prix, which returned to the calendar after a two-year absence, after a wet qualifying session.
 Alpine's Alonso started second, ahead of Sainz, while Leclerc started from the back of the grid after exceeding his quota of power unit components.
 Pérez started 13th following a crash in qualifying.
 Pérez retired on lap 8 with gearbox issues, while technical problems for Schumacher forced him to retire on lap 20.
 Tsunoda crashed on lap 49, bringing out the safety car and allowing Sainz to close in on Verstappen and chase down the Red Bull driver in the closing stages.
 Despite this, Verstappen won the race from Sainz and Hamilton, while Leclerc climbed up to 5th.
 Alonso was given a five-second post-race penalty for making more than one change of direction to defend a position, dropping him down from 7th to 9th.

 Sainz claimed his first pole position at the British Grand Prix.
-Verstappen overtook him at turn one, before the race was red flagged and was restarted with original positions, meaning Sainz started first again.
+Verstappen overtook him at turn one, before the race was red flagged following a multi-car crash, and was restarted with original positions, meaning Sainz started first again.
 He kept first position off the second start, before being overtaken by Verstappen several laps in.
 Verstappen picked up damage to his floor and dropped down to seventh.
 Sainz was then overtaken by Leclerc.
 Sainz, Pérez and Hamilton all pitted for new tyres under the safety car.
 With newer tyres, Leclerc was then overtaken by all three, dropping him down to fourth.
 Sainz won his first-ever Formula One race.

 Verstappen qualified on pole and won the second sprint of the championship at the Austrian Grand Prix.
 He was overtaken three times at various points by Leclerc, who eventually won the race.
 Sainz was quicker than Verstappen and was on for an "easy one-two," before a power unit issue saw him retire, leaving Verstappen second and promoting Hamilton to third.